The Complete Guide to Lubricants: Types, Benefits, and How to Choose - featured image for Best Sex Toys Online blog article

 Pros:

-• Excellent for massage
+• Excellent for massage and foreplay

-• Moisturizing for skin
+• Can be moisturizing for the skin

 Cons:

-• Stains fabrics
+• Prone to staining fabrics

-• Difficult to clean from toys
+• Tricky to remove from toys

 Hybrid Lubricants